not-an-aardvark/snoowrap/README.md

 ```

 snoowrap handles all API interactions such as authentication, ratelimiting, error recovery, and HTTP requests under the hood.
 That way, you can write less boilerplate code and focus more on doing what you actually want to do.
+ * Each snoowrap object is completely independent.
+If you want, you can have scripts from separate accounts make requests at the same time.
  * After you provide a token once, snoowrap will refresh it on its own from then on -- you won't have to worry about authentication again.
  * snoowrap uses lazy objects, so it never fetches more than it needs to.
  * snoowrap has built-in ratelimit protection.
 If you hit reddit's ratelimit, you can choose to queue the request, and then run it after the current ratelimit period runs out.
 That way you won't lose a request if you go a bit too fast.